iSweetyBread/Test_Task_Telegram_Bot/README.md

 - Supports Telegram media groups and keyboard interactions
 - Fully stateful session management per user

+>IMPORTANT NOTE: As of this release, the AI functions are not available.
+The AI responses are mocked to illustrate the workflow logic.
 ## Setup Instructions

 1. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all required dependencies.